kyverno/kyverno/documentation/writing-policies-match-exclude.md

       - "kube-system"
 ````

-In addition, all conditions checks inside `resources` block follow the logic "AND across types but an OR inside types that take a list".
-Other conditions inside `clusterRoles`, `roles` and `subjects` are evaluated using a logical OR operation.
+Condition checks inside the `resources` block follow the logic "**AND across types but an OR inside list types**".
+For example, if a rule match contains a list of kinds and a list of namespaces, the rule will be evaluated if the request contains any one (OR) of the kinds AND any one (OR) of the namespaces.
+Conditions inside `clusterRoles`, `roles` and `subjects` are always evaluated using a logical OR operation, as each request can only have a single instance of these values.

 This is an example that select Deployment **OR** StatefulSet that has label `app=critical`.